PA3EFR/WSJ_Morse_programma/README.md

 # Jamboree On The Air Morse Challenge - Stand-Alone Version

 ## What is this?
-This is a stand-alone, protected version of the Jamboree On The Air Morse Challenge application.
+This is a stand-alone version of the Jamboree On The Air Morse Challenge application.
 This version is protected against modifications and can be directly opened in any modern web browser.

 ## Usage
 1. Extract the ZIP file
-2. Open the file `morse_challenge_protected.html` in your web browser
+2. Open the file `Start_morse_game.html` in your web browser
 3. The application works completely offline - no internet connection required

 ## Features
-- **Protected**: The application is protected against modifications
 - **Offline**: No internet connection required
 - **Multilingual**: Supports Dutch, German, English, French, and Spanish
 - **Morse Code Training**: Learn and train Morse code with audio and visual feedback